 Writing in Science, they say the genetic profiles of the infections in humans and animals were very different.

 An epidemic of this strain - Salmonella typhimurium DT104 was seen in animals and humans in the 1990s.

 More than 94 million people globally develop food poisoning or gastroenteritis each year after being infected with all types of salmonella.

 Drug resistance makes treatments ineffective, causing more complex illness and increased treatment costs.

-It had been suggested that such resistance could spread from animals to people via the food chain or through animal waste contaminating the water supply.'Great surprise'
+It had been suggested that such resistance could spread from animals to people via the food chain or through animal waste contaminating the water supply.